yunzhuangshen/PB-DFS/README.md

 # Learning Primal Heuristics for Mixed Integer Programs

-This repository is the official implementation of Learning Primal Heuristics for Mixed Integer Programs
+This repository contains the experiment code for the paper submission: Learning Primal Heuristics for Mixed Integer Programs

-> 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements

+We use python version 3.6.9 and c++ version 11.

-To install requirements:
+#### To install python dependencies:

 ```setup
 pip install -r requirements.txt